philipmw/philipmw.github.io/about.md

 permalink: /about/
 ---

-Hello!
-I am Philip.
-I live and work in Seattle, with my wife Sue and my cat Ruby.
+Hello.
+This my little home (rented from GitHub) on the Internet.
+Welcome!

-My skill in this life is software and technology.
-My interests are good design, elegant programming languages, and properly applied statistics.
+I live and work in Seattle with my cat Ruby.

-I also [photograph](http://sueandphilip.smugmug.com), scuba dive, and (soon) drive a Seattle trolleybus.
+If you have comments about something you read here, please email me.